VV0JC13CH/bitstudio.dev/content/blog/2021-new-relic-twitter-shadowban-monitor.md

 monitors in New Relic, go to [documentation](https://docs.newrelic.com/docs/synthetics/synthetic-monitoring/scripting-monitors/write-synthetic-api-tests/).
 It's nothing more than 2 clicks of the mouse.
 The only action here is changing variable `USER` with different account name.

-Please set `period` time of monitor to something longer than 5 minutes.
+Please set `period` time of monitor to something longer than 10 minutes.
 Site [shadowban.eu](https://shadowban.eu) is free for everyone and shadowban lasts 2-3 days, so there is no need to know if ban is active every 1 minute.
+Same with number of locations.
+One is enough, two should be max.
 Thank you.
 ```
 /**
  * This NewRelic synthetic.
 Script checks if user is shadowbanned on twitter